 There a large body of evidence around bibliotherapy, especially self-help bibliotherapy (an example is its use for depression) – from both medical and psychology research but also library and information research.

-The wellbeing collection at PHE is predominantly self-help bibliotherapy.
+The wellbeing collection at UKHSA is predominantly self-help bibliotherapy.

 For our 2020 Virtual Book Festival two members of the Knowledge and Library Services team discussed how reading has helped their mental health and their experiences of reading during COVID-19.
 Also explored is the evidence on how reading and bibliotherapy can improve your health and wellbeing.
 Read the PDF: Reading and mental health.